BunsDev/iMO/grant.md

 ## UNISWAP-ARBITRUM GRANT PROGRAM (UAGP)

 Proposer: QuidMint Foundation
 Project Title: QU!D
 Contractor: Quid Labs

 Request for Proposal (RFP): New Protocols
 for Liquidity  Management and Derivatives

 Requested Funding: 76,000 ARB
 Payment Address: `quid.eth`
-Foudation Address: PO Box 144, 3119 9 Forum Lane.
+Foudation Address: PO Box 144, 3119 9 Forum Lane

 Quid Labs' public key ends with 4A4, so what we did...
 was build a simplified ERC404: took the zero (coupon)